Frequently Asked Questions

 Can we be legally married at the villa?

 The wedding ceremony is purely symbolic, so you’ll need to be officially married in a church, at the town hall or in your own country first.
 However, once the paperwork is done elsewhere, the ceremony at the villa will seem authentic hosted by a priest, rabbis or other officiant.
+We would advise you to contact a wedding planner who can oversee all the official aspects of the ceremony.

 Do we need to hire a wedding planner?